Personalization Toolkit: Training Free Personalization of Large Vision Language Models: Ablation

 \subsection{Threshold Selection}

-In the main paper, we used a fixed threshold of $0.75$ for all settings in order to decide whether a personalized object is present in an image or not.
-For completeness and flexibility, here we offer a straightforward method for tuning the thresholds on a per-object basis.
+In the main paper, we employ a fixed threshold of $\tau = 0.75$ across all experimental settings to determine whether a personalized object is present in an image.

+Figures~\ref{fig:PRF1} and~\ref{fig:thresh_PR} illustrate the precision–recall trade-off for different values of $\tau$ on the \yollava{} dataset.
+As shown, $\tau = 0.75$ achieves the highest F1‑score, providing the best balance between precision and recall.

+Lowering the threshold increases the number of detections but also raises the likelihood of false positives.
+Conversely, increasing the threshold improves precision at the cost of reduced recall, potentially causing some objects to be overlooked.

+For instance, in a personalized search task such as the query “find my keys,” a high threshold may prevent the model from detecting the keys altogether, whereas a low threshold may return multiple key candidates, allowing the user to manually identify the correct one.
+In this study, we selected the threshold $0.75$ that best balances precision and recall on the \yollava dataset and applied it across all experiments, while noting that the threshold may be adjusted depending on the requirements of a specific application.

+For completeness and flexibility, we further provide a straightforward method for tuning the thresholds on a per-object basis.
 To adjust the threshold for a given personalized object $i$, we first compute the distribution of distances for the reference images of the object, and then calculate the mean $\mu_i$ and standard deviation $\sigma_i$ of the distribution.
 The threshold is then set as $\tau_i = \mu_i - \sigma_i/2$.
-(We note that by using this method, one can easily adjust the thresholds to be stricter or more loose by adding a scalar multiplier, as $\tau_i = \mu_i - \alpha (\sigma_i/2)$.)
+We note that by using this method, one can easily adjust the thresholds to be stricter or more loose by adding a scalar multiplier, as $\tau_i = \mu_i - \alpha (\sigma_i/2)$.
+Table~\ref{tab:supp_tuned} shows that this method can produce even higher accuracy.